 Below are a few questions we’ve received related to changed circumstances:

 Question: If we switch from a third-party appraisal in Section B to an internal evaluation fee in Section A that will ultimately cost less, do we need to re-disclose?

 Answer: Assuming the change is being made due to new or changed information (i.e. a valid changed circumstance), you will want to re-disclose the change in services within three business days, even though the cost is ultimately being reduced.
 Otherwise, you take the risk that someone will see the new service in Section A as though you’re adding a service, even though it’s replacing the appraisal that was disclosed in Section B.

 Question: Can we change or even lock a rate after delivering a Closing Disclosure and if so, would we need to re-disclose?

 Answer: There’s nothing that prohibits the rate from changing after a Closing Disclosure has been delivered and nothing that prohibits you from locking a rate after the Closing Disclosure has been provided.
 Remember, though, you could trigger a new three-day waiting period.
 A revised Disclosure would be required if anything on the prior Disclosure became inaccurate.

 Do you have more questions?
 If so, be sure to JOIN US for our webinar, “TRID: Changed Circumstances & Revised Disclosures”.

-TRID: Sales Price vs. Estimated Property Value vs. Appraised Property Value
+Sales Price v.
+Estimated Property Value v.
+Appraised Property Value